 You need to be well-informed about how can you manage your blood sugar level and other aspects of your heart.
 Listening to your physician will help you take care of your body parts well.
 There are different diabetic health awareness programs and by attending them you can know how to lead a healthy life even while suffering from diabetes.

 When you are suffering from diabetes make sure that you take care of even a small cut in your feet.
 Even getting your eyes checked up regularly will help you maintain its health too.
 High blood sugar can damage the blood vessels of retina and thus you should be very careful about that.
-You can prevent this by having your eye checked up at least once every year.
+You can prevent this by having your eyes checked up at least once every year.

-Myth 8: A Diabetes patient will always need Insulin
+A Diabetes Patient will Always Need Insulin

-Fact: Your pancreas creates a hormone called insulin which aids your body in using the glucose for energy.
-In case you are suffering from Type 1 diabetes then your body will not produce insulin and in case of type 2 the cells become resistant to the effect.
+Your pancreas creates a hormone called insulin which aids your body in using the glucose for energy.
+In case you are suffering from type 1 diabetes then your body will not produce insulin and in case of type 2 the cells become resistant to the effect.
 The result is that sugar builds up in your blood and then overflows along with your urine.

 With time this uncontrolled sugar level will cause different health problems.
 Thus, you need to prevent that.
 Insulin is given to diabetic patients, but not that everyone needs them.
 There are different oral medications that may help along with some lifestyle change.
 You may be suggested to lose weight and do regular exercise that will help in controlling the blood sugar level.

-Fact: It’s true that when you have diabetes you must control whatever you are eating, but that does not mean that you cannot take a sip of alcohol.
+It’s true that when you have diabetes you must control whatever you are eating, but that does not mean that you cannot take a sip of alcohol.
 If you have diabetes, then you can have moderate alcohol consumption.
 However, there are certain precautions that must be taken before you enjoy your happy hour.

 There are empty calories in alcohol that get converted into sugar when it enters in your body and then it metabolizes as fat.
 Thus, do not over drink.
 Having a glass each day is good enough, but if the mixers are sugar free it is better.

 You should not even drink when you are empty stomach as in such case the risk of low blood glucose increases.
 Best way to deal with alcohol consumption is asking your physician of what do they suggest and follow them as they know your exact health condition better.
-If they feel they may allow you to drink even two glasses a day!
+If they feel they may allow you to drink even two glasses a day.

 Every diabetic patient has the risk of getting low blood sugar or hypoglycemia.
 It is a situation when the blood glucose level drops and the person can become shaky.
 They may see things blurry and may not have grip on the driver’s wheels.
-However, this condition has nothing to do with the skill of the driver!
+However, this condition has nothing to do with the skill of the driver.

-Hypoglycemia is situation that can well –controlled if the person suffering from diabetes takes care of it.
+Hypoglycemia is situation that can be well controlled if the person suffering from diabetes takes care of it.
 There are very fewer cases where the accidents have occurred as the blood sugar level of the patient had dropped, however the myth that these persons can be very dangerous as driver continues to exist.

-Fact: There are different factors that are the cause of diabetes and heredity is just one of them.
+There are different factors that are the cause of diabetes and heredity is just one of them.

-If none of your family members have diabetes then you too may not have Type 2 diabetes, but there is no sure thing about Type 1 diabetes.
+If none of your family members have diabetes then you too may not have type 2 diabetes, but there is no sure thing about type 1 diabetes.
 Even if your family members do not have this problem you should get a health check to ensure that whether you have it or not if you find any symptoms related to it.

 Fact: Actually the fact is something different.
 When you are suffering from diabetes you need to lead a life that has more healthy habits compared to anyone else.
 You can control your blood sugar level if you exercise regularly.
 Of course that should be done under a professional’s care.